annonymath/brianconrad_note_oxford/Notes_on_the_Oxford_IUT_workshop_by_Brian_Conrad.md

 _**This document is an unofficial Japanese translation of [Notes on the Oxford IUT workshop by Brian Conrad](http://mathbabe.org/2015/12/15/notes-on-the-oxford-iut-workshop-by-brian-conrad/).
-I will immediately remove the file upon request of the copyright holder of original English version of the article.**_
+I do not have the right to translate the article and am ready to remove the file upon request of the copyright holder.**_

 --